There’s A Lot To Love About 529 Plans

 Fall For “Save Here, Go Anywhere” 529 Plans

 Just because you saved in Ohio’s 529 Plan, it does not mean that your child needs to attend an Ohio school.
 Your 529 college savings plan can be used nationwide at any federally accredited educational institutions – whether for an associate, bachelor’s, graduate, professional, or vocational degree.
 You can use your account almost anywhere you’re comfortable sending both your student and your money.
-If the school has a Federal School Code on the Free Application for Federal Student Aid or FAFSA, then the withdrawals to cover qualified higher education expenses at that school will be tax-free.
+If the school has a Federal School Code on the Free Application for Federal Student Aid (FAFSA), then the withdrawals to cover qualified higher education expenses at that school will be tax-free.

 Fall For The Power of Compound Interest In 529 Plans